martinfou/ocrinvoice/docs/user_guide/gui_guide.md

 1. **Select a PDF**: Use the file browser or drag-and-drop
 2. **OCR Processing**: The application automatically processes the PDF
 3. **Review Results**: Check extracted data in the right panel
-4. **Edit if Needed**: Modify any extracted fields
+4. **Edit if Needed**: Double-click any value to edit it
+5. **Real-time Preview**: See file name changes instantly as you edit
-5. **Rename File**: Use the file naming template to rename the file
+6. **Rename File**: Use the file naming template to rename the file

+#### Real-time File Naming
+- **Live Updates**: As you edit data in the table, the file name preview updates automatically
+- **Instant Feedback**: See exactly how your changes affect the final file name
+- **Template Integration**: Changes are reflected in all file naming templates
+- **Status Updates**: Status bar shows when data has been updated

 #### Data Display
-The right panel shows extracted data in a table format:
+The right panel shows extracted data in an **editable table format**:

 | Field | Value | Confidence |
 |-------|-------|------------|